Updated: 2/10/2026

 Con: The Hawaiʻi Weather Can Be Extreme

-• Hurricane season always brings some uncertainty to Hawaiʻi.
+All that said, Hawaiʻi is subject to some pretty extreme weather every now and then.
+On the Big Island, Kīlauea, one of the most active volcanoes in the world, has spewed VOG and hot lava across areas of the Big Island in recent years.Hurricane season always brings some uncertainty to Hawaiʻi.
 This area of the Pacific isn’t as active as, say, Hurricane Alley in the Atlantic.
 But big storms aren’t outside the realm of possibility.
 Hurricane Iniki wrought significant destruction on Kauai in 1992.

 While it’s been quite a while since Hawaiʻi’s last big hurricane, it’s always a possibility.

-Additionally, many newcomers to Hawaiʻi don’t take into account the strength of the surrounding ocean.
+Tsunamis, earthquakes, flash flooding, and wildfires are also possibilities in Hawaiʻi.
+Many newcomers to Hawaiʻi don’t take into account the strength of the surrounding ocean.
 Because Hawaiʻi is so isolated, there’s nothing to blunt the power of incoming waves, wind, and swell.
 Rip tides and powerful shorebreak are common.
 In fact, ocean drowning is the fifth leading cause of injury-related death in Hawaiʻi for visitors and residents alike.
+In other words, the natural environment Hawaiʻi will awe you—and keep you on your toes.

 Pro: Hawaiʻi Is a Diverse Place to Live

 If you long to live in a place with greater diversity, Hawaiʻi delivers.
-In fact, the state is home to the country’s .
+In fact, the state is home to the country .
 The website WalletHub also placed the state third in ethnic diversity, while ranking it the third-most diverse state overall.

 Whether you’re looking for a place to fit into—or you want to raise your family in an ethnically diverse location—you’ll find a wealth of cultures, ethnicities, and races in Hawaiʻi.